Fully fashioned stockings: Manufacturing

 Fully fashioned knitting means that a garment is shaped by increasing and decreasing the number of stitches in a row.

 Fully fashioned stockings are made from sections of nylon fabric that are knitted flat from the top down in the shape of a profile view of a leg.
 These are then sewn together in the back forming the seam.
 The top is folded and sewn back on itself forming the welt and the shadow welt, with a finishing loop applied, forming the keyhole, to allow the needle sewing the seam to be withdrawn.
 Additional layers of nylon are added to reinforce the sole and heel.

 Fully fashioned stockings are becoming increasingly rare; only a handful of manufacturers worldwide now make them regularly.

 History

 Fully fashioned stockings rose to prominence in the market during the 1940s (peaking in the 1950s) with the introduction of Nylon, with over 780,000 pairs sold on the first day and 64 million in the first year of North American sales alone.
 They remained popular until the introduction of Lycra in 1958 and mini-skirts shortly after.

 Heel styles now vary from the original French (pyramidal) or point heel which was made most famous by the Aristoc Point Heel design to the Cuban and Havana heels – darkened reinforced heel design finishing in a square top rather than pointed top – the Cuban heel being defined by being much thinner and finishing higher up the calf than the Havana heel.

-More recently a number of manufacturers have also started manufacturing different heel styles – most specifically the Manhattan heel which is a cross between the two above and French brand Gerbe coming out with some more distinctive designs around the heel.